Keyboard shortcuts

 Setting up a blog with Blogatto is straightforward...

-Required frontmatter fields are title, slug, date, and description.
+Required frontmatter fields are title, date, and description.
+The slug field is optional — if omitted, it is auto-generated from the title.
 Any additional fields (e.g. author, tags) are collected into the post’s extras dictionary.

 Generated output